phalcon-kit/docs/docs/core/loader.md

 is its implementation in C, which ensures minimal overhead during the setup process.
 This inherent efficiency contributes to a performance boost for your application.

-Zemit Loader extends the native [`\Phalcon\Autoload\Loader`](https://docs.phalcon.io/latest/api/phalcon_autoload/){:target="_blank"}.
+Phalcon Kit Loader extends the native [`\Phalcon\Autoload\Loader`](https://docs.phalcon.io/latest/api/phalcon_autoload/){:target="_blank"}.
-To further optimize speed, Zemit Loader has disabled the [file checking callback](https://docs.phalcon.io/latest/autoload/#file-checking-callback){:target="_blank"}
+To further optimize speed, Phalcon Kit Loader has disabled the [file checking callback](https://docs.phalcon.io/latest/autoload/#file-checking-callback){:target="_blank"}
 used in Phalcon's native component, ensuring quicker response times.

 ## Constants

-This set of constants facilitate the loading process and form the backbone of the default Zemit configuration.
+This set of constants facilitate the loading process and form the backbone of the default Phalcon Kit configuration.
 These constants can be tailored to suit the specific needs of your project.

 | Constant      | Default Value | Description                                                          |